-The sixth annual symposium, on Societal Impact of Research, will be held at the University of Aberdeen on the 11th of June (Central Building, Hillhead Student Village) and King's College Conference Centre) on the 11 and 12 June 2017.
-The Symposium is a marvellous opportunity for all the EASTBIO cohorts of students and supervisors to meet and interact on a single day of talks and activities, followed with a formal dinner and a Ceilidh dance - and this was only the first day!
+The sixth annual symposium, on Debating and Delivering Research to Society, was held at the University of Aberdeen on the 11th of June (Central Building, Hillhead Student Village) and King's College Conference Centre on the second day) on the 12th of June 2017.
+The Symposium presented a marvellous opportunity for all four EASTBIO cohorts of students and supervisors to meet and interact on a single day of talks and activities, followed by a formal dinner and a Ceilidh dance - and this was only the first day!

-We offer students accommodation on the night of the 11 June so as to facilitate cohort-building and consolidate relationships formed during our training activities throughout the year.
-We encourage and celebrate our supervisors in their attendance and engagement with the programme prior to and during the Symposium - please note that supervisors are not expected to attend on Sunday the 11 June but are more than welcome to if they so wish.
+We offered all delegates accommodation on the night of the 11 June so as to facilitate cohort-building and consolidate relationships formed during our training activities throughout the year.
+We encouraged our supervisors to attend and engage with the programme prior to and during the Symposium - please note that although supervisors were invited to attend both days, they were primarily expected to engaged with the various sessions on the Monday.

-This year's event will be focussed on the Societal Impact of Research and will offer EASTBIO students and supervisors the opportunity to interact with one another and invited guests and to engage with the topic via discussion and purpose-built workshops.
+This year's event was focussed on the Societal Impact of Research and will offered EASTBIO students and supervisors the opportunity to interact with one another and invited guests, and to engage with the topic via discussion and purpose-built presentations.

 Keynote speaker (Sunday 11 June, 4 pm) Dr Lisa Boden (Veterinary Public Health; EPIC- Centre of Expertise on Animal Disease Outbreaks; University of Glasgow)